-

 Carbon Fund Mini-Grants

 The Carbon Fund was created-- thanks to generous ongoing support from the Ann Arbor Friends Meeting and others-- to provide mini-grants of $1-3,000 to economically disadvantaged communities to implement climate pollution-reducing projects.
+Supporting emissions-reducing projects in low-income/low-wealth communities and in communities of color is one way Michigan IPL seeks to center equity in climate action.

 Eligible organizations: